MolecularAI/REINVENT4/README.md

 molecule design tasks.
 At its heart, REINVENT uses a Reinforcement Learning (RL) algorithm to generate optimized molecules compliant with a user defined property profile defined as a multi-component score.
-Transfer Learning (TL) can be used to create a model closer to a set of input molecules.
+Transfer Learning (TL) can be used to create or pre-train a model that generates molecules closer to a set of input molecules.

 A preprint with more details is available on ChemRxiv:
 [REINVENT4: Modern AI-Driven Generative Molecule Design](https://chemrxiv.org/engage/chemrxiv/article-details/65463cafc573f893f1cae33a).